Svante And Mercer International Advance Carbon Capture Project At Alberta Pulp Mill

 Svante's second-generation carbon capture technology is engineered for commercial-scale deployment in industrial environments such as pulp mills-settings where integration must be cost-effective, modular, and resilient to operational variability.
 As decarbonization efforts intensify across heavy industry, this project offers a timely opportunity to demonstrate how advanced capture systems can be applied within existing infrastructure.

-At the core of Svante's solution is its structured sorbent filter system, which uses solid materials coated with metal-organic frameworks (MOFs)-nanomaterials specifically designed to capture CO2 molecules selectively to selectively capture CO2 molecules.
+At the core of Svante's solution is its structured sorbent filter system, which uses solid materials coated with metal-organic frameworks (MOFs)-nanomaterials specifically designed to selectively capture CO2 molecules.
 These filters represent a meaningful evolution over earlier carbon capture systems, offering reduced energy requirements and broader industrial applicability.

 Key Technical Features